 - Medicare Part B, also known as medical insurance

 While Original Medicare through the government is a great starting point, it won't cover everything.
 Additionally, Original Medicare doesn't have a limit for out-of-pocket costs, which means your cost-sharing responsibility can accumulate without a cap.
 Medicare also contracts with private insurance companies to offer additional coverage:

 - Medicare Supplement Insurance, also known as Medigap

-- Medicare Part C, also known as Medicare Advantage
+- Medicare Advantage plan, also known as Medicare Part C

 - Medicare Part D, also known as Prescription Drug Plans (PDPs)